Keeping your money in a savings account ensures easy and free access to your cash.

 For example, you could buy four CDs with the following terms:

 As each one matures, you reinvest your proceeds into a new term.
-This way, you continually have a maturing CD as well as exposure to various terms and interest rates.
+This way, you continually have a maturing CD and exposure to various terms and interest rates.

 Plus, if you need access to cash, your money won’t be tied up in just one CD.
 If your ladder maturity dates are staggered, you’ll have opportunities to access money regularly as your CDs come due.